 The Company leases most of its restaurant properties.
 Leases are accounted for under the provisions of SFAS No. 13 and SFAS No. 98, Accounting for Leases, as well as other subsequent amendments and authoritative literature including FASB Staff Position No. FAS 13-1, Accounting for Rental Costs Incurred During a Construction Period.
-For leases that contain rent escalation clauses, the Company records the total rent payable during the lease term and recognizes expense on a straight-line basis over the initial lease term, including the build-out or rent-holiday period where no rent payments are typically due under the terms of the lease.
-Any difference between minimum rent and straight-line rent is recorded as deferred rent payable.
-Additionally, pursuant to Emerging Issues Task Force No. 98-09, Accounting for

-Contingent Rent, contingent rent expense based on a percentage of revenue is accrued and recorded to the extent it is expected to exceed minimum base rent per the lease agreement, based on estimates of probable levels of revenue during the contingency period.
+For leases that contain rent escalation clauses, the Company records the total rent payable during the lease term and recognizes expense on a straight-line basis over the initial lease term, including the build-out or rent-holiday period where no rent payable.
+Additionally, pursuant to Emerging Issues Task Force No. 98-09, Accounting for Contingent Rent, contingent rent expense based on a percentage of revenue is accrued and recorded to the extent it is expected to exceed minimum base rent per the lease agreement, based on estimates of probable levels of revenue during the contingency period.
 Deferred rent payable also includes a tenant improvement allowance the Company received, which is being amortized as a reduction of rent expense on a straight-line basis over the initial term of the lease.

-Deferred rent payable consists of the following:
+Deferred rent payable

-r March 25, 2008 December 25, 2007
+June 24, 2008 December 25, 2007

-Difference between minimum rent and straight-line rent \$ 2,058,452 \$ 1,961,283
+Difference between minimum rent and straight-line rent \$ 2,254,337 \$ 1,961,283

-Contingent rent expected to exceed minimum rent 45,577 64,813
+Contingent rent expected to exceed minimum rent 68,713 64,813

-Tenant improvement allowance 351,389 358,889
+Tenant improvement allowance 343,889 358,889

-\$ 2,455,418 \$ 2,384,985
+\$ 2,666,939 \$ 2,384,985